k8s-cookbook/recipes/README.md

 7.4 Managing Stateful and Leader-Follower Apps
 7.5 Influencing Pods Startup Behavior

-8. Volumes and Confguration Data
+8. Volumes and Configuration Data
 8.1 Exchanging Data Between Containers Via A Local Volume 8.2 Passing An API Access Key To A Pod Using A Secret 8.3 Providing Configuration Data To An Application